 1. Saving Money

-While working without an agent may save you money, how much is up in the air.
+While working without an agent may save you money, it’s hard to determine how much.
 The only thing you can be certain of is that if you don’t use an agent, you will work harder to find a home and close the deal.

-If you’re planning on buying a house without a Realtor, you likely have access to some of the same information that the pros do.
+If you’re planning on buying a house without a real estate agent, you likely have access to some of the same information that the pros do.
 Historically, agents had lots of insider tidbits about listings.

-Now, you can instantly find out about new properties and neighborhood demographics with the click of a button online.
-That means taking the buying process into one’s own hands is considered by some as increasingly feasible.
-Plus, there are an array of great tools to help you with calculations, like a home affordability calculator.
+Now, you can instantly find out about new properties and neighborhood demographics online.
+That means taking the buying process into your own hands is considered by some as increasingly feasible.
+Plus, there’s an array of great tools to help you with calculations, such as a home affordability calculator.

 And since no one knows what you are looking for as well as you do, the search process can sometimes be more efficient.